Stay in Touch

 TL;DR: The closer you are to the expecting parents, the more you’ll spend on a baby shower gift.
 Typical gifts range from $25-$200 and more.
 Whatever amount you choose to spend, putting in extra effort to make the gift pretty and sentimental goes a long way.

-How do you choose a gift for a baby shower?
 What is an appropriate amount to spend on a gift shower for a coworker?
 How about for a close friend?

 Are there any other etiquette rules for choosing baby shower gifts?
 Are financial gifts for babies appropriate?